NathanVGS/.NET_workshop/README.md

                 </select>
             </div>
 ```
-@ before code in .cshtml means that the following bit is an expression, so when we use an @foreach, we can iterate over every teacher in our list (Model.Teacher) and do something with that.
+The "@" before code in .cshtml means that the following bit is an expression, so when we use an `@foreach`, we can iterate over every teacher in our list (Model.Teacher) and do something with every teacher-instance.

 With this code we basically added options to our <select> where the value is the Id of the teacher, and the text for our option uses string interpolation to display the teachers full name.